Daniel-Nikpayuk/CPPF-CTR/README.md

 # The Analysis:

 My analysis confirms Toby Sanger's: that the NDP with their time in office have proven to be the most responsible economic managers out of the three.
 As with his analysis, I have compared the party fiscals in three varieties:

-1. over the provincial and territorial budgets;
+1. The provincial and territorial budgets;
-2. the federal budget alone;
+2. The federal budget alone;
-3. a combination of provinces, territories, and federal Canada.
+3. A combination of provinces, territories, and federal Canada.

 There are two exceptions to the provincial / territorial data: Northwest Territories as well as Nunavut have been excluded from these comparisons as neither run government by a party system, but rather by *consensus*.
 That still leaves 10 provinces,